Live on the Other Side

 Live on the Other Side is the second live video album by American nu metal band Korn.
-It contains footage of the band's first US show in 2005, played at Hammerstein Ballroom in New York City on 29 November 2005.
+It contains footage of the band's first US show in 2005, played at Hammerstein Ballroom in New York City on November 29, 2005.
 It is Korn's first live album as a quartet without their original guitarist Brian "Head" Welch, who departed from the band in 2005.
 The album also includes documentary, backstage videos, and interviews with the band.
 The first 70,000 copies of Live on the Other Side contained a voucher that gave opportunity to be exchanged for two tickets for the 2006 edition of the Family Values Tour.
-The title Live on the Other Side, at the time, suggested that the band would play most of the songs from their album See You on the Other Side, but Korn only ended up playing four.

 Track listing

 The album contains the following tracks: